tidy-finance/website/docs/33_size_and_portfolio_building.md

 library(furrr)
 ```

 First, we retrieve the relevant data from our database.
 Firm size is defined as market equity in most asset pricing applications that we retrieve from CRSP.
+We further use the Fama-French factor returns for performance evaluation.

 ```r